MrCLeo2/AltAz-SkyTracker-Arduino/README.md

 # AltAz-SkyTracker-Arduino
-This Project was created with the goal of building an Arduino based Go-To/SkyTracker for the Skywatcher 200p Telescope.
-Since it uses an Alt-Az mount, traditional Skytracker will not work
+This Project was created with the goal of building an Raspberyy Pi based Go-To/SkyTracker for the Skywatcher 200p Telescope.
+Since the telescope uses an Alt-Az mount, traditional Skytracker will not work

 **Features**: